Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 The push to develop a universal flu vaccine has intensified in recent years, given unusually severe flu outbreaks and emerging pandemic strains, like the swine flu.

-But it's been a slow process, partly because researchers are testing multiple strategies as the virus continues to mutate, says Saint Louis University professor of infectious disease and internal medicine Daniel Hoft.
+But it has been a slow process, partly because researchers are testing multiple strategies as the virus continues to mutate, says Saint Louis University professor of infectious disease and internal medicine Daniel Hoft.

 "It's like running after a haystack that's on the back of a wagon," says Hoft, who is leading the Hotel Influenza study.
 "And it's moving while you're looking for the needle."